electric-eloquence/feplet/ABOUT.md

 This project arose from the needs of
 <a href="http://fepper.io" target="blank">Fepper</a> and its implementation of
 Pattern Lab.
-Fepper requires the simplicity of Mustache (and not the complexity of Handlebars), the flexible tag-to-data matching of Mustache (and not the rigid tag-to-data nesting hierarchy of Handlebars), and plain old raw speed when compiling large template sets.
+Fepper requires the simplicity of Mustache's tag-to-data matching scheme, as well as the flexibility that comes with that simplicity.
+Fepper also requires plain old raw speed for the purpose of compiling large template sets.

 ### Why functional programming?